-We had recently demonstrated that the racemic mixture of 19-hydroxyeicosatetraenoic acid (19-HETE) protects against angiotensin II (Ang II)-induced cardiac hypertrophy.
-Therefore, the purpose of this study was to investigate whether the R- or S-enantiomer of 19-HETE confers cardioprotection against Ang II-induced cellular hypertrophy in RL-14 and H9c2 cells.
-Both cell lines were treated with vehicle or 10 μ M Ang II in the absence and presence of 20 μ M 19(R)-HETE or 19(S)-HETE for 24 hours.
-Thereafter, the level of midchain HETEs was determined using liquid chromatography-mass spectrometry.
-Gene- and protein-expression levels were measured using real-time polymerase chain reaction and Western blot analysis, respectively.
-The results showed that both 19(R)-HETE and 19(S)-HETE significantly decreased the metabolite formation rate of midchain HETEs, namely 8-, 9-, 12-, and 15-HETE, compared with control group, whereas the level of 5-HETE was selectively decreased by S-enantiomer.
-Moreover, both 19(R)-HETE and 19(S)-HETE significantly inhibited the catalytic activity of CYP1B1 and decreased the protein expression of 5- and 12-lipoxygenase (LOX) as well as cyclo-oxygenase-2 (COX-2).
+We have recently demonstrated that the racemic mixture of 19-hydroxyeicosatetraenoic acid (19-HETE) protects against angiotensin II (Ang II)-induced cardiac hypertrophy.
+Therefore, the purpose of this study was to investigate whether R- or S-enantiomer of 19-HETE confers cardioprotection against Ang II-induced cellular hypertrophy in RL-14 and H9c2 cells.
+Both cell lines were treated with vehicle or 10 μM Ang II in the absence and presence of 20 μM 19(R)-HETE or 19(S)-HETE for 24 h.
+Thereafter, the level of mid-chain HETEs was determined using liquid chromatography-mass spectrometry (LC/MS).
+Gene and protein expression levels were measured using real-time PCR and Western blot analysis, respectively.
+The results showed that both 19(R)-HETE and 19(S)-HETE significantly decreased the metabolite formation rate of midchain HETEs namely 8-, 9-, 12- and 15-HETE compared to control group while the level of 5-HETE was selectively decreased by S-enantiomer.
+Moreover, both 19(R)-HETE and 19(S)-HETE significantly inhibited the catalytic activity of CYP1B1 and decreased the protein expression of 5and 12-lipoxxygenase (LOX) as well as cyclooxygenase-2 (COX-2).
 Notably, the decrease in 15-LOX protein expression was only mediated by 19(S)-HETE.
-Interestingly, both enantiomers protected against Ang II-induced cellular hypertrophy, as evidenced by a significant decrease in mRNA expression of β/α -myosin heavy chain ratio, atrial natriuretic peptide, and interleukins 6 and 8.
-Our data demonstrated that S-enantiomer of 19-HETE preferentially protected against Ang II-induced cellular hypertrophy by decreasing the level of midchain HETEs, inhibiting catalytic activity of CYP1B1, decreasing protein expression of LOX and COX-2 enzymes, and decreasing mRNA expression of IL-6 and IL-8.
+Moreover, both enantiomers protected against Ang II-induced cellular hypertrophy as evidenced by a significant decrease in mRNA expression of β/α -myosin heavy chain ratio, ANP, IL-6 and IL-8.
+Our data demonstrated that S-enantiomer of 19-HETE preferentially protected against Ang II-induced cellular hypertrophy via decreasing the level of mid-chain HETEs, inhibiting catalytic activity of CYP1B1, decreasing protein expression of LOX and COX-2 enzymes and decreasing mRNA expression of IL-6 and IL-8.